bhaskarragha/lila-tool/ASSUMPTIONS.md

 - **Option 2 — Render as a static image:** Convert the Plotly chart to a PNG instead of an interactive chart.
 Handles millions of points instantly.
 But you lose all interactivity — no hover, no zoom, no toggling individual players on and off.

 - **Option 3 — Use Deck.gl or Kepler.gl:** Purpose-built for rendering millions of geospatial points using WebGL.
 Would handle 89,000 rows easily.
-Requires more engineering effort and time which was not available for this build.
+Requires more engineering effort and time, hence was avoided.

 - **Option 4 — Pre-aggregate server-side with DuckDB:** Query and summarise the data before sending to the browser.
 Only send summary statistics, not raw rows.
 Handles any dataset size.
-Again, significantly more engineering effort than was available.
+Again, significantly more engineering effort, hence was avoided.

 **The V2 decision**
 For this build, the 5,000 row cap is a deliberate tradeoff.
 The tool is designed for single-match analysis where 100% of data is always shown.
 For full-day views, the sample is statistically representative of the overall pattern.
 Options 3 or 4 are the right path for a production version of this tool.